Row-Column Mirror Symmetry for Colored Torus Knot Homology: Applications to Link Homology

 \begin{proposition} Let $R$ be a field.
 Fix integers $i, j, k \geq 0$, and let $n = i + j + k$.
 Let $X \in \text{Ch}^b(R_n-\text{Bim})$ be such that $HHH(X \otimes (R_i \sqcup P_j \sqcup R_k))$ is supported in even homological degrees, and let $X[\mathbb{Y}] \in \mathcal{Y}_{\sigma}(R_n-\text{Bim})$ be a $y$-ification of $X$ for some $\sigma \in \mathfrak{S}^n$.
 Let $\pi_0(\sigma)$ denote the orbits of $\sigma$ on the set $\{1, \dots, n\}$, and set $A := \mathbb{Q}[y_c]_{c \in \pi_0(\sigma)}$.
 Then there is an isomorphism of triply-graded vector spaces

 \end{proposition}

 \begin{proof} This follows almost immediately from Theorem 3.16 and Lemma 4.13 of \cite{GH22}; the only novelty is in adapting the proofs of those statements to the semi-infinite complex $C_0 := HH(X \otimes (R_i \sqcup P_j \sqcup R_k))$.
 This adaptation requires only that $C_0$ and $H(C_0) \otimes_R A$ be finite-dimensional in each homogeneous component with respect to the tri-grading $(a, q, t)$.
 The former claim that $C_0$ is finite-dimensional in each degree follows from the convolution description of $P_j$ and the fact that each periodic variable $u'_l$ has positive quantum degree.
-The latter claim follows from Lemma 4.3 of \cite{HM19} and the fact that no monomoial of the form $(u')^{\textbf{v}} y^\textbf{w}$ has degree $0$.
-We omit further details in the interest of length. \end{proof}
+The latter claim follows from Lemma 4.3 of \cite{HM19} and the fact that no monomoial of the form $(u')^{\textbf{v}} y^\textbf{w}$ has degree $0$. \end{proof}

-In the un $y$-ified setting, there is a further reduction phenomenon for the row projector akin to Proposition \ref{prop: inf_reduction} that accounts for periodic behavior.

-\begin{proposition} Retain notation as in Proposition \ref{prop: row_color_free}, and suppose $HHH(X \otimes (R_i \sqcup K_j' \sqcup R_k))$ is supported in even homological degrees.
-Then there is an isomorphism of triply-graded vector spaces